 I would tell anyone who reads my book to learn to accept life’s challenges, and manage adversity.
 This is how we will gain a sense of serenity in our life.
 If we resist something in life its problem will persist.
 For me, that was the denial of my hearing loss.
 Only with acceptance can come serenity and peace.

-Denice’s book, It’s a Noisy, Noisy World, is published by Motivational Press and will be available in May, 2016.
+Denice’s book, It’s a Noisy, Noisy World, is published by Author’s Place Press and was released in January 2019.
+You can purchase the book on Amazon.com.